Snowflake-Labs/sfquickstarts/site/sfguides/src/attaining_consumer_insights_with_snowflake_microsoft_power_bi/attaining_consumer_insights_with_snowflake_microsoft_power_bi.md

 * The Snowflake Enterprise Edition on Azure West US 2, East US 2 (Washington or Virginia) regions recommended.
 Or we suggest you select the region which is physically closest to you.
 * After registering, you will receive an email with an activation link and your Snowflake account URL.
 Bookmark this URL for easy, future access.
 After activation, you will create a user name and password.
 Write down these credentials.

-#### If you do not already have a Azure account please create a new account using this link - [Create Your Azure Free Account](https://azure.microsoft.com/en-us/free/).
+#### If you do not already have an Azure account please create a new account using this link - [Create Your Azure Free Account](https://azure.microsoft.com/en-us/free/).
 Make sure you have the permissions to use an Azure Cloud Shell, create an Azure Storage Container and a Azure Shared Access Signature (SAS) Token.
 Once logged in to your account select an Azure region closest to your Snowflake account, Azure West US 2, East US 2 (Washington or Virginia) regions recommended for this lab.

 #### If you don’t already have Power BI Desktop on your lab workstation, please download and install the latest version using the following link: [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494)